intel/MultiArchUefiPkg/Docs/Building.md

         $ git submodule add https://github.com/intel/unicorn-for-efi.git unicorn
         $ git submodule add https://github.com/intel/MultiArchUefiPkg.git
         $ git submodule update --init

-        Apply any patches under MultiArchUefiPkg/edk2-staging-patches.
+        $ git am MultiArchUefiPkg/Docs/BinaryIncluded/0002-ArmVirtPkg-bundle-MultiArchUefiPkg-driver-as-a-bin.patch

 Be sure to comment out "INF OvmfPkg/VirtioNetDxe/VirtioNet.inf" in ArmVirtPkg/ArmVirtQemuFvMain.fdf.inc if you want to test with the x86_64 virtio iPXE OpRom.

         $ make -C BaseTools
         $ . edksetup.sh
-        $ export GCC_AARCH64_PREFIX=... (if you are on a non-aarch64 system)
+        $ export GCC_AARCH64_PREFIX=... (if you are on a non-AArch64 system)
+        $ build -a AARCH64 -t GCC -p MultiArchUefiPkg/Emulator.dsc -b RELEASE
-        $ build -a AARCH64 -t GCC -p ArmVirtPkg/ArmVirtQemu.dsc -b RELEASE (-b DEBUG for debug build)
+        $ build -a AARCH64 -t GCC -p ArmVirtPkg/ArmVirtQemu.dsc -b RELEASE

 You can then use QEMU to execute it: